 Both agree that it is an honor to be recognized together.
 “It makes it really, really special for us both to be on the list,” said Lora.
 Sandy agrees, adding, “It’s humbling to share this moment with someone who has this much experience and has been your mentor.”

 Though she has reached retirement age, Lora doesn’t see herself leaving nursing behind anytime soon, “I don’t feel like retiring yet,” she says.
 “I love working as a preceptor, training the next generation of nurses.
 I love teaching one-on-one and watching young nurses find their confidence and grow.”
 Lora jokes, “I need to train them right so that they know what they are doing when I need them to take care of me!”

-For Sandy, Ochsner Health System’s mission to Serve, Heal, Lead, Educate and Innovate is the driving force behind her future career plans.
+For Sandy, Ochsner Health’s mission to Serve, Heal, Lead, Educate and Innovate is the driving force behind her future career plans.
 “I’m truly drawn to leadership,” she says.
 “I’m currently in grad school working on my master’s degree and I hope to continue growing in leadership roles here at Ochsner.”

 “You always want to see your children do better than you and Sandy certainly has made me proud,” says Lora.